 Anthony Metoyer (ME ’77) Director, Operations and Strategic Development • Boeing

-A 20-year oil industry veteran, Victoria Meyer is the operational excellence manager at Shell Oil Company, the U.S. arm of Royal Dutch Shell PLC ("Shell").
+A 20-year oil industry veteran, Victoria Meyer is the director of strategic projects at Clariant and former operational excellence manager at Shell Oil Company, the U.S. arm of Royal Dutch Shell PLC ("Shell").
 Since 2008, Meyer has also been the performance enablement manager at the petrochemicals arm of Shell.
 Her work is focused on improving overall costs and performance.
-Meyer is on the Alumni Board of Directors Executive Committee and chairs the Alumni Board's Nominating Committee.

 George Mui is the market access team lead for the Minority Business Development Agency (MBDA) at the U.S. Department of Commerce.
 As a global strategist, he provides business consulting services for minority businesses in the area of international business development and strategy with a keen focus on domestic and international partnerships that provide access to global markets.
 Leveraging his extensive background, Mui also facilitates several industry-specific networking groups and serves as the Asian American business liaison.
 He is also currently serving on the White House Initiative for AAPI Inter-Agency Working Group and the President’s National Export Initiative Small Business Working Group.
 He serves on the advisory committee for the Office of New Americans for the City of Chicago and the Advisory Board for the Chicago Association for Corporate Growth (ACG Chicago).